morrisonGithinji/passwordlocker/readme.md

 The project was generated with python3.9

 ## Description
-Password locker is an application use to manage account credentials and passwords
+Password locker is an application used to manage account credentials and passwords

 ## Author
 Morrison Njenga